DrakeRyzer/DrakeSW5E/Force Powers/1st-Level Force Powers/index.md

 **Force Potency.** When you cast this power using a force slot of 2nd level or higher, the damage reduction increases by 1d10 for each slot level above 1st.

+# At-will Force Powers

+### Force Returning
+*1st-level universal power*
+<br>*Prerequisite:* Saber Throw
+<br>*Casting Time:* 1 bonus action
+<br>*Range:* Touch
+<br>*Duration:* Up to 1 minute (Concentration)

+You touch can up to two lightweapons or vibroweapons you are wielding.
+For the duration, the weapons have the returning and thrown (30/90) properties for you.

+**Force Potency.** When you cast this power using a force slot of 2nd level or higher, the thrown property's range increases by 30/90 feet for each slot level above 1st.

 ### Sustained Lightning (rework)
 *1st-level dark power*
 <br>*Prerequiste:* Shock